 Engaged Citizen Corps is an intentionally designed academic + service year for first year students that connects them with a local community agency working on economic and community development projects focused on housing, safety, health, education, arts & culture, and business cultivation.

 The Community Action Poverty Simulation is meant to help sensitize participants to the struggles people in poverty face on a daily basis.
 Volunteers are needed each fall to assist in offering the simulation to campus.
+(If you are a community group looking to host the simulation for your group, please contact Center for Social Ministry or Central Iowa Works).

 Next Course Food Recovery is a student organization that partners with Sodexo to recover food from dining halls and catering events to take to local community agencies.